pureinsights/discovery-cli/USER.md

 (Optional, string) Set the configuration profile that will execute the command.

 ###### Get
 `get` is the command used to obtain Discovery Ingestion's pipelines.
 The user can send a name or UUID to get a specific pipeline.
 If no argument is given, then the command retrieves every pipeline.
-The command also supports filters with the flag `--filter` followed by the filter in the format `filter=key:value`.
+The command also supports filters with the flag `filter` followed by the filter in the format `filter=key:value`.

 Usage: `discovery ingestion pipeline get [flags] [<arg>]`